caocao0525/ChromBERT/README.md

 If you use this repository in your research, please cite our paper:

 **ChromBERT: Uncovering Chromatin State Motifs in the Human Genome Using a BERT-based Approach**
-Authors: Seohyun Lee, Che Lin, Chien-Yu Chen, and Ryuichiro Nakato
+Authors: Seohyun Lee, Junichi Sakatsume, Gina Miku Oba, Yuya Nagaoka, Che Lin, Chien-Yu Chen, and Ryuichiro Nakato

 bioRxiv, July 26, 2024.
+(Revised: March 17, 2026).
 **DOI:** [10.1101/2024.07.25.605219](https://doi.org/10.1101/2024.07.25.605219)